The Product: London art print of London Eye architectural line drawing

-Opened on December 31st 1999, the Milennium Wheel, or London Eye as it’s more commonly known, has become the focal point of London’s annual New Year’s Eve celebrations and fireworks spectacular, centred around Big Ben at the Houses of Parliament and the South Bank of the River Thames.
-It was originally built as a temporary structure, to usher in the new century, but it’s commercial success as a tourist attraction, offering incredible views of the city, has seen it made a permanent fixture.
+Opened on December 31st 1999, the Millennium Wheel, or London Eye as it’s more commonly known, has become the focal point of London’s annual New Year’s Eve celebrations and fireworks spectacular, centred around Big Ben at the Houses of Parliament and the South Bank of the River Thames.
+It was originally built as a temporary structure, to usher in the new century, but its commercial success as a tourist attraction, offering incredible views of the city, has seen it made a permanent fixture.
 Europe’s tallest Ferris wheel, the structure is 443 feet (135 m) tall with a diameter of 394 feet (120 m).
-This graphic representation of the London Eye provides doubles the impact, depicting as it does the wheel’s elegant reflection in the waters of the Thames.
+This architectural print depicts a detailed section of the London Eye.
+Head here for more information about this incredible architectural feat and to visit.

 A signed Giclée, this artwork is printed using the highest quality acid-free light-fast archival 300gsm Minuet Cotton Rag.
 The heavyweight etching board is velvety smooth with a fine surface texture and is one of the most widely used media worldwide for artwork and photography.
 Using pigment-based UltraChrome and Ultra Violet (UV) inks, the Giclée printing process ensures superior detail, colours and longevity.
 The print comes unframed and is delivered in a cardboard tube for you to take straight to your local framer.

 Which size?
-For wow factor and individual impact, opt for the larger format of an A1 print measuring 840 x 594mm.
+For wow factor and individual impact, opt for the larger format of an A1 print measuring 840 x 594mm of this striking London art print.
 If you want to include this drawing as part of a smart gallery wall or eclectic grouping of artwork and photography – go for the smaller A2 version which measures 594 x 420mm.

 **PLEASE NOTE THIS PRODUCT IS MADE TO ORDER**